 I am a geomorphologist interested sediment transfer, natural hazards and landscape change resulting from disturbances (e.g. deglaciation, climate change, tectonic uplift).
 To this end, I am particularly interested in the application of remote sensing as well as exploring the potential of simplified numerical models.
 In previous work I have investigated the evolution of ice-cored moraines at the foreland of a retreating glacier in Iceland, the response of landslides and debris flows to climate change in a Swiss mountain basin, and the response of earthflows (slow moving landslides) to tectonic uplift and climate change in northern California.

-During my current postdoc at CSU and the US Forest Service, I am assessing the response of channels in the Colorado Front Range to wildfires and floods.
+During my current postdoc at CSU and the US Forest Service, I am assessing the response of channels in the Colorado Front Range to an extreme flood in 2013.
 I am also involved in a project forecasting future debris flow hazard in an alpine catchment and continue to monitor earthflow activity in northern California from satellite imagery.

 ***In January 2017 I will start a lectureship (assistant professorship) in natural hazards in the Environmental Sciences department at University of East Anglia, UK***

 ***I have 2 new PhD studentship opportunities available starting October 2017.
 Please see Funding Opportunities for further details***